Important notes before you start...

 1. Hyper-V Cluster Support: The configuration migration tool cannot be used to move the Altaro VM Backup configuration between nodes in the same cluster.
 It is suggested that in this case a dedicated machine is used for Altaro VM Backup.

-2. If you are migrating to a Hyper-V Host that was already managed by the previous installation, please note that this is not currently supported and it is suggested to use a dedicated machine for Altaro VM Backup.
+2. If you are migrating to a Hyper-V Host that was already managed by the previous installation or one that was added as a LOCALHOST, please note that this is not currently supported and a dedicated machine for Altaro VM Backup is required.

 3. If you previously had a mixed infrastructure (Hyper-V and VMware), please note that this is not currently supported and it is suggested to use a dedicated machine for Altaro VM Backup.